Photographer describes Russia envoy's killing

 Journalist Bronwen Dickey wrote on Twitter: "Before I die, may I know one-hundreth of @BurhanOzbilici's courage."

-Hiroko Tabuchi of The New York Times added: "Awed by the courage of the photographer who capture this terrifying shot.
+Hiroko Tabuchi of The New York Times added: "Awed by the courage of the photographer who captured this terrifying shot.
 (Credit: Burhan Ozbilici/AP)."